Are you having trouble catching that largemouth bass? Using the best bass fishing lures can make all the difference, as does technique!

 Tip #5

-If you’re someone who enjoys the experience of browsing through physical stores, visit your local sporting goods store like Sail or BassPro.
-Otherwise, there are specialty fishing tackle stores like Peterborough Pro Tackle in Canada and Tackle Direct in the US.
-These establishments often have knowledgeable staff who can provide advice and recommendations based on their experience and your skill level and fishing preferences.
-Plus, shopping in person allows you to physically examine the lures, ensuring you pick the ones that suit your needs best.
+For in-store experience, check out your local sporting goods store like Sail or BassPro.
+Specialty fishing tackle stores like Peterborough Pro Tackle in Canada and The Hook Up in the US carry more of a mid to higher end fishing gear.
+These establishments often have knowledgeable staff who can provide advice and recommendations based on their experience, your skill level and fishing preferences, and of course, budget.

-Another option is the convenience of online shopping.
-The benefit of online shopping is access to customer reviews, an extensive selection of fishing lures and discounts.
+If you prefer to go the online route – you atleast have access to customer reviews, an extensive selection of fishing lures and discounts.
 Making it easier to find affordable yet effective fishing lures for beginners.

 Matching Lure Size to Target Bass